revpriest/pyPriceAgent/README.md

 ```

 The output tells us that 2/45 times Tesco went
-upby 5% within 5 days, and 10/45 times it was
+up by 5% within 5 days, and 10/45 times it was
 up that high within 25 days.

 ```